Haseeb1399/Notes/Research-Notes/Research/Meeting Notes.md

 `select name from table1 join table2 on t1.age=t2.age where age=10` --> `doJoin(table1,table2,[name],age,10,[age,age])`
 `select name from table1 join table2 on t1.age=t2.age where salary=200` -->`doJoin(table1,table2,[name],salary,200,[age,age])

-Go from best to worest case.
+Go from best to worest case. --ToDo.
 Operations:
 $if$ $joinColumns$ $not$ $in$ $joinMaps$: //Check if joinMap exists
 		Improve performance of this (streaming data --> parallel fetching of t1 and t2).